red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

             or user said "I have to go"

 This loop will take care of matching user utterances to predefined user intents if possible (e.g. ``user expressed greeting`` or ``user expressed goodbye``) or generate a suitable response to unexpected user intents using the flow ``llm continue interaction``.
-Furthermore, if the user does not say anything for more than 12 seconds, the bot will say a random fun fact generated through a NLD.
+Furthermore, if the user does not say anything for more than 12 seconds, the bot will say a random fun fact generated through an NLD.

 -------------
 Guardrailing